tatyanepgoncalves/tatyanepgoncalves/README.md

 For my programming projects, I usually only push to Github when I make significant progress.
 For markdown files, I commit much more frequently.
 Feel free to create a pull request to contribute to any of my repositories.

-🌱 I'm currently learning HTML, CSS, Sass, JS, React, and TypeScript 🔭 I'm currently working on creating web pages and learning how to code.
+🌱 I'm currently learning HTML, CSS, Sass, JS, React, and TypeScript <br>
+🔭 I'm currently working on creating web pages and learning how to code. <br>
-😀 I like reading, coding, listening to music, and watching soap operas and series in my free time.
+😀 I like reading, coding, listening to music, and watching soap operas and series in my free time.<br>

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=tatyanepgoncalves&theme=dark&hide_border=true&include_all_commits=false&count_private=false&layout=compact)